 Animal Encounter Training

-Designing a Modular, Gamified Training System for Complex Decision-Making
+Designing a Modular Training System for Complex Decision-Making

 Summary

-WIT FORCE is an interactive training system designed to reinforce and extend the U.S. Army’s Weapons Intelligence Course.
+WIT FORCE is an interactive training system designed to extend the U.S. Army’s Weapons Intelligence Course.

 Context